JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 data into user entry for later use in authentication flow.
 To search by enrolled authenticator there is another multi-valued attribute `jansExtUid`.
 This attribute has default DB index to quick search.
-Both attributes is recommended to use In Jans since 1.1.1 version for better compatibility in future.
+Both attributes are recommended to use in Jans since 1.1.1 version for better compatibility in future.